Lotteries in Australia: Oz Lotto

 Oz Lotto is a national lottery game, administered by Tattersall's and played on Tuesday nights.
 It was introduced on 26 February 1994 and promoted as the first fully national lotto game, as New South Wales was not a part of the Australian Lotto Bloc at that time.
 Entries cost $1.20 per game plus agents commission.

 Originally, the game was identical as Saturday Lotto, requiring six numbers to be picked out of 45.
 However, starting 18 October 2005, a seventh main number began to be drawn, greatly lengthening the odds of winning Division 1 (close, but not longer, than that of Powerball).
 In line with this change, branding for Oz Lotto changed in many states, to emphasise the seventh ball (including new names, such as Super 7's Oz Lotto in Tatts regions, and Oz 7 Lotto in Queensland.
 However, as of 2012, the game has reverted to the branding of Oz Lotto in these regions).
-Oz Lotto guarantees a minimum division one prize pool of $2 million.
+Oz Lotto guarantees a minimum division one prize pool of $4 million.
+(Formerly $2 Million and $3 Million.)
+The largest jackpot in Oz Lotto was $100 Million, and it occurred in November 2012 and February 2025.
+(Although $90 Million and $100 Million draws that occurred as records in 2009 and 2012, they bumped the jackpots up with the $90 Million bumped up to $109 Million, but the $100 Million draw was bumped up to $112 Million due to both of those draws getting so many ticket sales.)

 On 17 May 2022, the Lott changed the game's matrix from 7/45 to 7/47, plus an additional supplementary number is also drawn.

 Although the draw now requires seven numbers to be selected, the minimum prize level (of 3 winning numbers and one of the supplementary numbers) was unchanged, thus leading to seven prize divisions (cumulative probability refers to the chance of winning that division or a higher division, thus the chance of winning any prize is 1 in 50):